-It is not known if XOFLUZA is safe and effective in children younger than 12 years of age or weighing less than 88 pounds (40 kg).
+It is not known if XOFLUZA is safe and effective in children less than 12 years of age.

 Do not take XOFLUZA if you are allergic to baloxavir marboxil or any of the ingredients in XOFLUZA.

-XOFLUZA is not effective in treating infections other than influenza.
+XOFLUZA is not effective in treating or preventing infections other than influenza.
 Other kinds of infections can have symptoms like those of the flu or occur along with flu and may need different kinds of treatment.
+XOFLUZA does not prevent bacterial infections that may happen with the flu.
 Tell your healthcare provider if you feel worse or develop new symptoms during or after treatment with XOFLUZA or if your flu symptoms do not start to get better.